Lucretiel/NPproject3/README.md

 - The use of `asyncio` in Python (ie, not using strictly low-level calls like `listen`, `accept`, `recv`, etc).
 - Custom verbose output formatting.
     - Add port number to the sender/recipient line
-    - Split `RCVD from` blocks- they are verbosly printed as they are read
+    - Split `RCVD from` blocks- they are verbosely printed as they are read
 - Simply reject UDP packets from an unrecognized source, without touching or logging out any users.
     - Instead simply wait for a UDP user to timeout.
-- Sending broadcasts to UDP users.
+- Sending broadcasts to UDP users, since the lookup machinery is the same as a regular SEND
 - Sending chunked messages to UDP users, as long as all of the chunks fit in a single UDP datagram.
 - Silently ignoring sends to a nonexistent user.
     - If you send to multiple users (`SEND from_user recipient1 recipient2`), only the logged in users will receive the message.
 - Excess data on the action lines is ignored.
 Currently, the client data parser strips the directive (`SEND`, `BROADCAST`, etc) from the front of the line, then tokenizes the rest of the line by whitespace.
 The first token is the `from_user` and, the rest are taken as "command arguments," even though only SEND uses them.
 - Random messages do not have a trailing newline
-- The `WHO HERE` username list does not have a trainline newline
+- The `WHO HERE` username list does not have a trailing newline